GANitak/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 the document.

-If you are looking for the underlying nuance and context to apply them more effectively and and take an active part in maintaining Hachyderm as a safe, active community, please read and reflect on each of the deeper sections.
+If you are looking for the underlying nuance and context to apply them more effectively and take an active part in maintaining Hachyderm as a safe, active community, please read and reflect on each of the deeper sections.